RHSResearchLLC/PicoEVB/README.md

 ### License
-In general, the works in this repo are covered by the [WTFNMFPLv1 license](https://github.com/adversary-org/wtfnmf) Each subdirevtory has LICENSE file to specify the terms.
+In general, the works in this repo are covered by the [WTFNMFPLv1 license](https://github.com/adversary-org/wtfnmf) Each subdirectory has LICENSE file to specify the terms.
 If there is no licence file, all rights reserved